Electronic suspension: Principle of operation

 In motorcycles, the control logic often links with ride modes or traction control systems.
 In automobiles, it may interface with steering and stability control systems.

+For Dynamic ESA

+Dynamic ESA employs electronically controlled damping valves and position sensors integrated into the suspension components.
+The system gathers input from multiple sources, including wheel-travel sensors on both the front and rear suspension, an inertial measurement unit (IMU) providing pitch and roll data, and signals such as brake pressure, throttle position, and wheel speed.

+A central control unit processes this information hundreds of times per second, adjusting the damping force through stepper motors and solenoid valves.
+This allows the suspension to continuously adapt to changes in road surface, lean angle, and rider load without the need for manual adjustment.

+The core components of the system include wheel-travel sensors, IMU data, and control signals from the braking, throttle, and wheel-speed systems.
+Riders can select predefined damping characteristics through the motorcycle's riding mode selector, such as “Road,” “Dynamic,” or “Enduro”, while preload adjustment can also be automated based on detected load conditions.

+The rider can select predefined damping characteristics through the motorcycle's riding mode selector (for example, “Road,” “Dynamic,” or “Enduro”).
+Preload adjustment can also be automated depending on detected load conditions.

 Types

 Electronically adjustable suspension

+BMW's original Electronic Suspension Adjustment (ESA) appeared in 2004 and allowed riders to change spring preload and rebound damping electronically.
+ESA II, introduced in 2008, improved precision and range of adjustment but remained passive.
+The settings only changed when the motorcycle was stationary.

-Early systems such as BMW’s ESA II and Honda’s HMAS allowed the rider to choose preset damping or preload settings via handlebar switches.
+Honda’s HMAS allowed the rider to choose preset damping or preload settings via handlebar switches.
 The suspension remained mechanically passive but could be electronically tuned.

 Semi-active suspension

-Semi-active systems, such as BMW’s Dynamic ESA or Ducati’s Skyhook, adjust damping continuously in real time based on feedback from sensors.
+BMW’s 2013 version called Dynamic ESA, developed by BMW Motorrad, added real-time adaptive control, adjusting damping continuously as conditions changed.
+This system was initially co-developed with ZF Sachs and marked BMW's transition to semi-active suspension technology.
+Semi-active systems, including Ducati’s Skyhook, adjust damping continuously in real time based on feedback from sensors.
 These systems maintain mechanical springs but control hydraulic flow through solenoid valves.

+Introduced in 2017, the updated version of Dynamic ESA incorporated automatic load detection and a self-levelling function.
+On touring models such as the BMW K1600GTL, the system automatically adjusts ride height for consistent geometry under varying loads.

 Fully active suspension

 Fully active suspension can generate vertical movement independently of road input using hydraulic or electromagnetic actuators.
 Although common in high-performance automobiles (e.g., Lexus LC, Mercedes-Benz Active Body Control), such systems are rare in motorcycles due to packaging and power constraints.

 Applications

 Motorcycles

 Electronic suspension is widely used on premium and performance motorcycles, including: